syn-zhu/EverMemOS/README.md

 ## 📖 Project Introduction

 **EverMemOS** is an open-source project designed to provide long-term memory capabilities to conversational AI agents.
-This codebase is the official implementation of the paper "EverMemOS".
 It extracts, structures, and retrieves information from conversations, enabling agents to maintain context, recall past interactions, and progressively build user profiles.
 This results in more personalized, coherent, and intelligent conversations.

+> 📄 **Paper Coming Soon** - Our technical paper is in preparation.
+Stay tuned!

 ## 🎯 System Framework